pilosophos/pilosophos.github.io/src/art/2025-07-02-artfight-paisley.md

 cover: 2025-07-02-artfight-paisley.png
 date: 2025-07-02
 ---
 I managed to remember that [Art Fight](https://artfight.net/) exists this year and participate.
-It's this fun little thing where, you draw other people's OCs, and others draw art of your OCs also.
+It's this fun little thing where you draw other people's OCs, and others draw art of your OCs also.

 This illustration features [sleepwick's](https://artfight.net/~sleepwick) Paisley, a Pokémon trainer from the Galar.
 I've not played Sword and/or Shield, but when I think of Galar, I think of *Wooloo* and *trains*, and this advertisement kind of just popped out.